 Information for Faculty and Staff

-The Office of the Dean of Students was established to provide an entry point for students who need assistance solving problems.
+The Offices of the Dean of Students provides opportunities and experiences that support student learning and personal development, as well as help students with issues affecting their academic and personal life at Binghamton University.
+Case Management was established to provide an entry point for students who need assistance solving problems.
 To that end, we want to work in cooperation with you and become a solution-center for students as they experience difficulties.

 Providing a safety net for our students